RocketMC24/RocketMC-projection-pack/Readme.md

 # RocketMC New Projection Pack

-**RocketMC New Projection Pack** is a custom Minecraft modpack inspired by the Build The Earth (BTE) project and TerraPlusPlus.
-This modpack is designed to generate a highly detailed and accurate representation of the Earth in Minecraft, using advanced mods and real-world datasets.
-Whether you're constructing realistic cities or exploring natural landscapes, this pack provides everything you need to bring the real world into the blocky universe.
+**RocketMC New Projection Pack** is a custom Minecraft modpack heavily inspired by the Build The Earth (BTE) project.
+This modpack is designed to create a highly detailed and accurate representation of the Earth in Minecraft, using advanced mods and real-world datasets.
+It provides tools for both building realistic environments and exploring natural landscapes, making it ideal for those who want to recreate or explore Earth’s geography within the game.

+## What is it?

+**RocketMC New Projection Pack** is a modpack for Minecraft that focuses on generating a precise and realistic model of the Earth.
+By integrating mods that utilize real-world data, this pack aims to provide an immersive experience that mirrors Earth's terrain, road networks, and natural features.
+It is inspired by the Build The Earth project and is tailored to bring a true-to-life representation of our planet into Minecraft.

 ## Key Features

-- **Major Roads, Minor Roads, and Grass Pathways:** Accurately generated from OpenStreetMap data, providing detailed road networks and pathways for realistic urban and rural planning.
+- **Major Roads, Minor Roads, and Grass Pathways:** Accurately generated from OpenStreetMap data for realistic road and pathway placement.
-- **Elevation and Biome Placement:** Utilizes public terrain datasets to faithfully recreate Earth's topography and biomes, ensuring realistic elevation and ecological zones.
+- **Real-World Terrain and Biome Placement:** Uses public datasets to recreate Earth's topography and ecological zones.
-- **Procedural Tree Placement:** Trees are placed automatically based on real-world vegetation data, enhancing the authenticity of forests and woodlands.
+- **Procedural Tree Placement:** Trees are placed based on real-world vegetation data, enhancing the authenticity of forests and woodlands.
-- **Realistic Oceans:** Oceans are generated based on elevation and depth data, accurately reflecting Earth's hydrology.
+- **Realistic Oceans:** Oceans are generated using elevation and depth data, reflecting Earth's hydrology.
-- **Customizable World Generation GUI:** A user-friendly interface allows you to customize world generation settings without needing additional mods like MalisisCore.
+- **Customizable World Generation GUI:** A user-friendly interface allows customization of world generation settings.
-- **Teleportation by Coordinates:** Use `/tpll latitude longitude [elevation]` to instantly teleport to any real-world location, making exploration of Earth within Minecraft seamless.
+- **Teleportation by Coordinates:** Use `/tpll latitude longitude [elevation]` to instantly teleport to any real-world location.
-- **Surface Ore Distribution:** Ores are generated just below the surface in patterns that mimic real-world geological formations, adding to the mining experience.
+- **Surface Ore Distribution:** Ores are generated just below the surface in patterns that mimic real-world geology.
-- **Underground Features:** Caves, dungeons, and other standard underground features are procedurally generated using CubicWorldGen as a baseline.
-These features are disabled by default but can be enabled and customized in the generator settings.
+- **Underground Features:** Caves, dungeons, and other underground features are procedurally generated using CubicWorldGen, with options to enable or disable them in the settings.

 ## Prerequisites

-- **Minecraft Forge:** The essential modding platform that supports all the mods included in this pack.
+- **Minecraft Forge:** Required for modding support.
-- **CubicChunks:** Required for rendering the world with greater vertical detail, especially for tall structures and deep geological features.
+- **CubicChunks:** Necessary for detailed world rendering, especially for tall structures and deep caves.
-- **CubicWorldGen:** Works in tandem with CubicChunks to enable advanced world generation features.
+- **CubicWorldGen:** Works with CubicChunks to enable advanced world generation features.

 ## Installation

-1. **Download the Modpack:** [Modrinth Download Link] (Provide the link to your modpack on Modrinth).
+1. **Download the Modpack:** Available on [Modrinth](#).
+Double-click to install the modpack, which includes all necessary mods.
-2. **Install Minecraft Forge:** Ensure you have the correct version installed.
+2. **Install Minecraft Forge:** Ensure the correct version is installed.
-3. **Load the Modpack:** Place the modpack files in your Minecraft `mods` folder.
+3. **Load the Modpack:** Follow Modrinth's instructions for installing and managing the modpack.
 4. **Launch Minecraft:** Start the game and select the RocketMC New Projection Pack from the mods menu.

 ## Obtaining

-- **Stable Releases:** Available on our [Modrinth page](#).
+- **Stable Releases:** Accessible on our [Modrinth page](#).
-- **Source Code:** Available on our [GitHub Repository](#) for those interested in contributing or modifying the modpack.
+- **Source Code:** Available on our [GitHub Repository](#) for contributions or modifications.

 ## Contributing

 We welcome contributions from the community!
-If you want to contribute to the development of RocketMC New Projection Pack, feel free to submit pull requests or report issues on our GitHub page.
+If you wish to help develop or improve RocketMC New Projection Pack, please submit pull requests or report issues on our GitHub page.